Causes of Smog: Understanding its Effects and Solutions

 Photochemical Smog or “Brown Smog”

 Photochemical smog, also known as brown smog, is primarily associated with urban areas and is characterized by its brownish hue.
 It forms when sunlight reacts with nitrogen oxides (NOx) and volatile organic compounds (VOCs) emitted from various sources, such as vehicle exhaust and industrial emissions.
+Photochemical smog is often referred to as summer smog because it is most prevalent during warmer, sunnier months when sunlight and higher temperatures accelerate the chemical reactions involved.
 Key characteristics of photochemical smog include:

 Sources: The primary contributors to photochemical smog are vehicle emissions, industrial processes, and the use of volatile organic compounds (VOCs) in products such as paints and solvents.
 These sources release nitrogen oxides (NOx) and volatile organic compounds (VOCs) into the atmosphere.

-Composition: Photochemical smog consists of ground-level ozone (O3), formed through a complex series of chemical reactions between nitrogen oxides (NOx) and volatile organic compounds (VOCs) in the presence of sunlight.
+Composition: Photochemical smog consists of ground-level ozone (O3), formed through a complex series of photochemical reactions between nitrogen oxides (NOx) and volatile organic compounds (VOCs) in the presence of sunlight.
+These reactions not only form ground level ozone, which is harmful at ground level, but can also result in the production of nitric acid, contributing to acid rain.
 It also contains other secondary pollutants, such as peroxyacetyl nitrates (PANs), which contribute to its brownish color.

 Appearance: Photochemical smog appears as a brownish haze, often visible during sunny days.
 Unlike industrial smog, it is less dense and can extend over larger areas, impacting urban and suburban regions.